-Regional growth - The population of the CRD grew 83% between 1976 and 2021 and comparable levels of growth are expected for at least the next 25 years.
+Regional Growth - The population of the CRD grew 83% between 1976 and 2021 and comparable levels of growth are expected for at least the next 25 years.
 It is the second most-populated metropolitan area in BC and the 15th largest in Canada.
-As the largest municipality in the capital region and on Vancouver Island, Saanich will continue to grow, with an estimated 27,000 new residents expected by 2046, requiring approximately 15,000 new dwelling units.
+As the largest municipality in the capital region and on Vancouver Island, Saanich will continue to grow-between 18,000 and 27,000 new residents are expected by 2046, requiring between 9,000 and 10,000 new dwelling units.
 This will intensify growth management issues and demand innovative ways to protect and enhance the environment and the economy so quality of life is maintained.
 The region is experiencing high housing costs and a lack of affordable housing options, which can exacerbate poverty levels.
 It is grappling with traffic congestion and limited transit options.
-Southern Vancouver Island is known for its natural beauty but protecting green spaces, addressing climate change, managing waste, recycling managing water resources and reducing consumption while preserving local ecosystems is a major challenge.
+Southern Vancouver Island is known for its natural beauty but protecting green spaces, addressing climate change, reducing consumption, managing waste, recycling managing water resources and reducing consumption while preserving local ecosystems is a major challenge.
 Finally, building positive relationships and addressing historical and ongoing injustices with local Indigenous communities is an ongoing priority.